CKFG-FM: History

+Origins and early years

 Founding

 The station was founded by Fitzroy Gordon, a Jamaican-Canadian who immigrated to Canada in 1979.
 He became a late night disc jockey on CHIN Radio in the 1990s hosting a program aimed at the Caribbean community.
 The station was originally licensed by the Canadian Radio-television and Telecommunications Commission in 2006, but as the proposed 98.7 frequency was second adjacent to the Canadian Broadcasting Corporation's CBLA-FM, the approval was made conditional on the new station's owner, Fitzroy Gordon, submitting a revised application for a different frequency.
 Milestone Radio also filed an intervention, stating that the station's proposed format would compete with its own CFXJ (Flow 93.5)–which was the first urban contemporary station in Canada.

 The station did not file a revised application, however, and the initial authorization lapsed; instead, Gordon subsequently reapplied for the same 98.7 frequency.
 Accordingly, Industry Canada allowed the station to broadcast a test signal for three weeks in 2010 to determine whether the frequency could be used without impacting CBLA.
-The test signal, a mix of reggae, rhythm and blues, hip hop, gospel and soca music, was branded as Caribbean African Radio Network, or CARN.
+The test signal, a mix of reggae, R&B, hip hop, gospel and soca music, was branded as Caribbean African Radio Network, or CARN.

 The test found no significant interference, and on June 9, 2011, Gordon's Intercity Broadcasting Network received CRTC approval to use the 98.7 frequency.
 The CBC again noted its objection to the licensing of a second-adjacent frequency; four commercial broadcast groups — Rogers Media, Astral Media, Bell Media and Durham Radio — also filed comments in support of the CBC's position.
 Gordon stated that the station's goal was to have at least a temporary signal on air in time for Caribana, but did not immediately confirm a permanent launch date.
 RadioInsight revealed on October 1 that the station would begin airing on October 3.
-On that day, the station officially signed on the air and changed monikers to "G 98.7".
+On that day, the station officially signed on the air and changed monikers to G98.7.

 On the air

-On November 28, 2011, at 6 AM, the station aired its first live broadcast with the song "I Can See Clearly Now" by Jimmy Cliff.
+On November 28, 2011, at 6 a.m., the station aired its first live broadcast with the song "I Can See Clearly Now" by Jimmy Cliff.
 Then founder Fitzroy Gordon said a prayer, before handing it over to morning hosts Mark Strong and Jemeni, both formerly of Flow 93.5.
 The station launched with an urban adult contemporary format serving the Black Canadian community of Africans and Caribbeans in the Greater Toronto Area, airing a mix of R&B, soul, reggae, soca, hip hop, Worldbeat, gospel, and smooth jazz.
 The station also planned to air local news and sports programming, as well as talk shows relating to the African and Caribbean communities.

 Virtually during the same time CKFG-FM signed on the air, its rival CFXJ-FM flipped from rhythmic contemporary back to urban contemporary.
 Ironically, because there are no other R&B/Hip-Hop or Adult R&B outlets in Canada, the only major music chart CKFG reports to is the BDS Canadian Top 40 chart panel.